What is it?

 My Film Noir

-In class me and some classmates took what we had learnt about film noir through our research, and made our own Film Noir clip.
+In class some of my classmates and I took what we had learnt about film noir through our research, and made our own Film Noir clip.
+Here it is…